emacs-mirror/emacs/mps/manual/source/topic/arena.rst

     ``arena`` is the arena.

-    Returns the total amount of memory that has been committed to RAM by the MPS, in :term:`bytes (1)`.
+    Returns the total amount of memory that has been committed for use by the MPS, in :term:`bytes (1)`.

+    For a :term:`virtual memory arena`, this is the amount of memory mapped to RAM by the operating system's virtual memory interface.

+    For a :term:`client arena`, this is the amount of memory marked as in use in the arena's page tables.
+This is not particularly meaningful by itself, but it corresponds to the amount of mapped memory that the MPS would use if switched to a virtual memory arena.

     The committed memory is generally larger than the sum of the sizes of the allocated :term:`blocks`.
 The reasons for this are: